 “If there was anything I had learned on our 1,500 mile voyage, it was how to be flexible.
 I wasn’t going to let this stop me!”

 So, with the help of CAF race staff, I changed my swimming bib over to a running bib.
-I was going to run the 10 miles with Kathleen.
+I would run the 10 miles with Kathleen.

 As I started to mentally prepare for the run, a few things started to go through my mind.
 I knew I had the endurance to finish the run, but I also knew that 98% of our 1,500 miles had been from biking.
 I really wasn’t in the best running shape.

-Long-distance running is a very taxing sport for an amputee, let alone for an amputee who doesn’t have a running leg.
+Long-distance running is a very taxing sport for an amputee, let alone for an amputee who doesn’t have a leg designed for running.
 The decision to make the majority of our journey biking was purposeful.

 I can tell you with 100% certainty, that if I had tried to run 1,500 miles down the coast, my leg would not have survived.
 And I’m talking about all aspects of my “leg.”